rnburn/bbai/README.md

 For more details on the math behind Warped Linear Regression models see [What to Do When Your Model Has a Non-Normal Error Distribution](https://medium.com/p/what-to-do-when-your-model-has-a-non-normal-error-distribution-f7c3862e475f?source=email-f55ad0a8217--writer.postDistributed&sk=f3d494b5f5a8b593f404e7af19a2fb37).

+**peak-engines** is machine learning framework.
+It focuses on applying advanced optimization algorithms to build better models.

+## Demos

+**peak-engines** can automatically fit ridge regression regularizers so as to maximize performance on a leave-one-out cross-validation.
+Because it expresses regularization as an optimization problem where it computes derivatives, it can efficiently handle not just one but multiple regularizers.

 ## Installation

 ```